Skip to main content

 At Kyndryl, we primarily use the Light, Regular, Medium and Bold weights.
 We do not use TWK Everett Black.
 When setting subheads, consider using a contrasting color rather than relying on weight alone — this helps create a clearer hierarchy and makes content easier to scan.

-If TWK Everett is not available or may not be supported on the receiving end (e.g., a customer PowerPoint presentation), please use Arial, our default system typeface.
+If TWK Everett is not available or not supported by a third party (e.g., a customer PowerPoint presentation), use Arial, our default system typeface.

 Brand font TWK Everett